KevinGoodsell/rootless-containers/04-more-mappings-and-root-file-system/README.md

     $ newuidmap PID USER_NS_UID PARENT_NS_UID COUNT [USER_NS_UID PARENT_NS_UID COUNT [...]]

-This maps `COUNT` uids starting at `USER_NS_UID` in the user namespace and `PARENT_NS_UID` in the parent namespace.
-The uids in the parent namespace have to be uids that the user is allowed to use, which includes the user's own uid, and the set of uids granted to the user in the `/etc/subuid` file.
+This maps `COUNT` UIDs starting at `USER_NS_UID` in the user namespace and `PARENT_NS_UID` in the parent namespace.
+The UIDs in the parent namespace have to be UIDs that the user is allowed to use, which includes the user's own UID, and the set of UIDs granted to the user in the `/etc/subuid` file.

 The same applies to `newgidmap`, and the `/etc/subgid` file.

-For more information, see the man pages `newuidmap(1)`, `newgidmap(1)`, `subuid(5)`, and `subgid(5)`.
+See the man pages `newuidmap(1)` and `newgidmap(1)` for more details.

+The previous example program unconditionally mapped the invoking user's UID and GID to 0 inside the user namespace.
+This is convenient when you want to be root inside the new namespace, but inconvenient if you want to be any other user.
+The new example program introduces command line options to determine how to map the invoking user's UID and GID, `--map-uid` and `--map-gid`.
+For reasons that we'll see later, these default to 1100.
+For now just think of this as reserving UID 1100 and GID 1100 for later use.

+Since we no longer map the invoking user to UID 0 by default, but we still need to be able to act as root inside the namespace, new `setuid` and `setgid` calls have been added to the example program so that we're still running as root inside the namespace.
+In the future we'll add more control over this.

+## Other Changes in the Example Program

+Besides the ID mapping changes, the example program also incorporates mounting the `/proc` file system, fixing the `ps` problem that was noted in the previous part.

 ## Using the Example Program to Create a Root File System

-Now that the example program maps additional uids and gids, it can be used to set up a root file system that can serve as the root for our pseudo-containers going forward.
+Now that the example program maps additional UIDs and GIDS, it can be used to set up a root file system that can serve as the root for our pseudo-containers going forward.
 We'll follow (more or less) the instructions here for [creating an Alpine Linux chroot](https://wiki.alpinelinux.org/wiki/Alpine_Linux_in_a_chroot).